dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 <img src="/images/blog/windowing/last-in-group-sort.jpg" alt="Window takes X seconds, Join takes half a second" title="Figure 4: Last in Group Sorting Performance Improvement" style="max-width:90%;width:90%;height:auto"/>

-As a final optimisation, even though you can request multiple window functions, DuckDB will collect functions that use the same partitioning and ordering, and share the data layout between those functions.
+As a final optimisation, even though you can request multiple window functions, DataMiner will collect functions that use the same partitioning and ordering, and share the data layout between those functions.

 ### Aggregation